Executive Summary

 The Tier-0, Tier-1, and Tier-2 configurations are inadequate.
 See Tier-3.

-The Tier-3 configuration is a more robust system for teams of 20-30 essential first-receiver personnel who float to first-receiver departments as needed.
+The Tier-3 configuration is a more robust system for teams of 20-30 essential first-receiver personnel who float to first-receiver stations as needed.

 This configuration serves the plan for Decontamination, ED, and Transfer.